alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

   - Public beta service released and monitored for reliability, call volumes and user feedback
   - Service has passed the [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) to go live in the autumn
   - Secure, cloud-based hosting built
-  - Initial Identity Assurance service based on National Insurance Number in place
+  - Full Identity Assurance service in private beta

 challenges: |
   - Gathering citizen and trade user feedback to develop and release the live service
   - Integrating with external service partners
+  - Meeting ministerial commitments, such as the abolition of the licence counterpart and ending the requirement for fleets to carry the V5 document

 next-steps: |
-  - Develop and improve the beta service, working towards going live
-  - Develop and integrate full identity assurance features
   - Integrate with motor insurance bureau systems
+  - Release, operate and continuously improve the live service
+  - Develop and release new features such as ‘Share driving licence’

 screengrabs: